david-vanderson/dvui/readme-accessibility.md

 As DVUI does not keep state for all widget values, a full set of node id's and a full set of updates is sent at the end of each frame.

 The DVUI WidgetId is used as the AccessKit node id.
-When a widget is created, if 1) Accessibility is active, 2) The Widget has a role and it is not .none, a new AccessKit node will be created via `dvui.accesskit.nodeCreate()`
+When a widget is created, if 1) Accessibility is active, 2) The Widget has a role and it is not .none, 3) The widget is at least partially visible or the widget is the focused widget, then a new AccessKit node will be created via `dvui.accesskit.nodeCreate()`
 Widgets will then set any values or actions against the created node.

+The visibility check should be removed in future and the nodeSetClipsChildren API should be used for anything that clips contained child widgets.
+The focused node is always added to the tree, even if it is not visible, meaning it can have the wrong parent.
+But this stops the screen reader's focus shifting to the main window when the focused widget scrolls off the screen.

 Note: AccessKit is still a relatively new and evolving library.
 Not all platform accessibility features are supported and support for some features may be partially implemented or buggy.